Why I started this petition:

 Please sign this petition to urge the FDA to revise their outdated policies, by remove this excessive and unnecessary ban that prevents homosexuals/bisexuals from donating blood.

-M. Hernández, All R Equal, Inc. started this petition with a single signature, and now has 12,909 supporters.
-Start a petition today to change something you care about.
+M. Hernández, All R Equal, Inc. started this petition with a single signature, and won with 12,958 supporters.
+Start a petition to change something you care about.